Are you one of those product managers who still use spreadsheets, text documents, Photoshop mockups and PowerPoint presentations?

 The next fundamental product management phase consists in creating schemes of the product launching process, both in the short and long term, and automate these in the cloud whenever an element or associated dates change, so everyone involved can keep track without having to constantly redesign it.

 Through the roadmap, it is possible to define and, after launching, to compare and track the user’s journey to one or more products.
-There are already in the market specific tools for SaaS and products sold on eCommerce websites, such as Roadmap or Roadmunk.
+There are already in the market specific roadmap products or software for SaaS and products sold on eCommerce websites, such as Roadmap or Roadmunk.

 Product Information Management

-Although it may look like a completely different department, the Product Information Management is an essential software tool for any product management that is already at a high professional level and with a good volume of product references.
+Although it may look like it belongs in a completely different department, the Product Information Management software is an essential tool for professional product management levels which normally have to deal with a high volume of product references.

-Automate product information and track its quality is the number one priority of any product launch project that wants to achieve efficient results.
-A PIM system or Product Information Manager service automatically corrects errors in product information, synchronizes it in all sales channels and saves time that the product management team can invest in other tasks.
+Automating product information and tracking its quality is the number one priority of any product launch project that wants to achieve efficient results.
+A PIM system or Product Information Manager service automatically corrects errors in product information, synchronizes it in all sales channels and saves an amount of time that the product management team can invest in other tasks.

 Are all the advantages of a Product Information Manager software new to you?
 We don’t want you to miss it; that’s why at Sales Layer we offer you a 30-day free trial.
 Check it out now!

-This step is very important once you have design the strategy and the desired user’s roadmap.
-Some tools such as Invision, Balsamiq or Mockingbird allow you to build all those interfaces without risk of launching something that has not been tested yet, and they work on templates where all participants can suggest improvements.
+This step is very important once you have designed the strategy and the desired user’s roadmap.
+Some product management software tools such as Invision, Balsamiq or Mockingbird allow you to build all those interfaces without risk of launching something that has not been tested yet, and they work on templates where all participants can suggest improvements.

 After making all the decisions about your product management content and strategy, the next phase applies to the design of marketing materials.